-Earlier this year, we gave you the Six Golden Rules of Media Interviews, so I thought it was about time we followed up with the Six Golden Rules of Media Relations.
+Earlier this year, we gave you the Six Golden Rules of Media Interviews, so we thought it was about time we followed up with six golden rules to improve your media relations.

 If you want to raise your profile and increase the coverage you receive in the media, following these golden rules as you create a media strategy are key.